amalamarypaul/battleship-game/README.md

 # Battleship

-Battleship is a mobile-ready, partial Battleship game as a web app build using react
+Battleship is a mobile-ready, partial Battleship game as a web app built using react

 ## Installation